apeman/awesome_computer_science/README.md

 # Awesome_CSE

 An awesome list for Computer Science and Engineering roadmap.
 Beginner, intermediate and advanced.
-Your inputs are welcomed.
-This list is in Public Domain.
+_Your inputs are welcomed.
+This list is in Public Domain._
+~~For Specific Rodmaps, browse my repositories.~~

 > This is the whole syllabus of Computer science for an under-graduate course of duration 4 years.
 > If you think a topic belongs to some other category, you can raise an issue and we can discuss.

+## Even though this list is huge,
+> Pull requests are welcomed.
+I might edit them for brewity.

 **There Are 5 paths you can start your journey with :**